Rudxain/RGB-digital-rain/README.md

 I downloaded the source, started editing in [VS-Code](https://en.wikipedia.org/wiki/Visual_Studio_Code) to make some minor improvements, and realized I could update the font color for each individual char being displayed, so I decided to implement the feature using a color table sorted like a *🌈rainbow* (like those [RGB gaming PC setups](https://redtech.lk/file/2020/01/Omega_3.png), lol).
 I searched on the web to see if someone has done the exact same thing and only found [this video](https://youtu.be/CccQcYzsvI4), which is similar but not the *same* idea, because it has a limited color palette.
 So I decided to post my little project on GH for anyone to see and give me feedback.

 Later I realized GH allowed anyone to create webpages and websites, so I started setting everything up, while also breaking my head trying to understand exactly what I had to do, lol.
-Some parts of the docs said I had to **install 3 different software packages** using NPM, other parts told me to do other things.
+Some parts of the docs said I had to **install 3 different packages**, other parts told me to do other things.
 But in the end I realized it was much simpler than I thought.

 # ⭐Credits
 1. Original source code by 👤Ganesh Prasad: https://codepen.io/gnsp/pen/vYBQZJm